liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### DLFileEntryTypes_DDMStructures is no longer available
+### Removed the DLFileEntryTypes_DDMStructures Mapping Table
-- **Date:** 2015-Jul-1
+- **Date:** 2015-Jul-01
-- **JIRA Ticket:** LPS-56660 and others
+- **JIRA Ticket:** LPS-56660

 #### What changed?

-DLFileEntryTypes_DDMStructures mapping table is not longer available.
+The `DLFileEntryTypes_DDMStructures` mapping table is no longer available.

 #### Who is affected?

-This might affect developers using the Document Library File Entry Type Local Service API.
+This affects developers using the Document Library File Entry Type Local Service API.

 #### How should I update my code?

-Update the calls to addDDMStructureLinks deleteDDMStructureLinks updateDDMStructureLinks if you want to add/remove or update references between DLFileEntryType and DDMStructures.
+Update the calls to `addDDMStructureLinks`, `deleteDDMStructureLinks`, and `updateDDMStructureLinks` if you want to add, delete, or update references between `DLFileEntryType` and `DDMStructures`.

 #### Why was this change made?